 The primary symptoms of COVID-19 include fever, cough, and breathing difficulties (in severe cases).
 Other less common symptoms include sore throat, headache, fatigue, and loss of smell or taste.

-Most general dentist offices around the U.S. and in other countries are temporarily closed due to COVID-19.
-The CDC recommends postponing all non-essential and non-urgent dentist appointments until further notice.
-This includes routine teeth cleanings, dental exams, basic dental procedures, and oral surgeries.
+The CDC recommended postponing all non-essential and non-urgent dentist appointments.
+This included routine teeth cleanings, dental exams, basic dental procedures, and oral surgeries.
 These precautions were taken to protect the health of dentists and patients.

 If you have throat, mouth, or head cancer that requires urgent treatment, you may qualify for an appointment.
 Call your dentist to determine the best option to ensure you both stay healthy.